bootstrap html templates

 A versatile musician whose musical passions and expertise run the gamut from Gregorian chant to contemporary musical theatre, Robert Cruz currently works as a freelance musician based in Shreveport, Louisiana.
 Robert is the organist at the historic Noel Memorial United Methodist Church, resident pianist and chorus master for the Shreveport Opera, the artistic director of the Carrefour Collaborative Music Project, and regularly performs as keyboardist with the Texarkana Symphony Orchestra and the Shreveport Symphony Orchestra.
 He has also regularly served as music director for productions at Stage Center, the Emmett Hook Center, and the Shreveport Little Theatre and as an accompanist and non-credit instructor at Northwestern State University in Natchitoches, Louisiana.
 Originally from the flatlands of central Indiana, Robert completed his graduate studies in organ and sacred music at Indiana University with additional study in collaborative piano at Boston University.

-Mr. Cruz's performance is generously sponsored by Dr. Dale Bauman & Paula Leonard, Stephen Roberts & Mitzie Kilpatrick, and Margaret Oden.
+Mr. Eaton's performance is generously sponsored by Clay Abington, Dale Bauman & Paula Leonard, & an anonymous donor

 Alan E. Hicks